yusiZou/zalda/README.md

 # Research questions
 In this project we want to figure out:

 - With whom does she communicate most?
-What are their position?
+What are their positions?
 - What countries are mostly mentioned in the emails?
 - What is the time series relation between the global events and the emails?
 - Is her attitude positive or negative in the emails?
 How is her attitude to the other countries?